Imperial Noble Consort Quehui: Kangxi era

 The future Imperial Noble Consort Quehui was born in 1668.
 It is not known when lady Tunggiya entered the Forbidden City; historical records state that she was present in 1697 as a consort.
 By that year, Empress Xiaoyiren, Noble Consort Wenxi and Imperial Noble Consort Jingmin had died, leaving imperial harem without de iure head.
 Kangxi Emperor didn't instate a new empress, instead granted lady Tunggiya the title "Noble Consort" (贵妃) in January 1701.
-As she was an only noble consort, she didn't receive any honorifical name.
+As she was the only noble consort, she didn't receive any honorific name.
 In 1706, she received 150 lard fishes, while Empress Dowager Renxian received 50 sesame oil fishes.
 From 1711, Lady Tunggiya and Consort He were tasked with raising Hongli, a son of Prince Yong of the First Rank, Yinzhen.

 Yongzheng era

-After the coronation of the Yongzheng Emperor in 1722, lady Tong was promoted to "Imperial Noble Consort" (皇贵妃), but the promotion ceremony was delayed until July 1724 due to national mourning.
+After the enthronement of the Yongzheng Emperor in 1722, Lady Tong was promoted to "Imperial Noble Consort" (皇贵妃), but the promotion ceremony was delayed until July 1724 due to national mourning.

 Qianlong era

 In 1736, she was given a title "Dowager Imperial Noble Consort Shouqi" (寿祺皇贵妃; "shouqi" meaning "long-living and auspicious").
 Imperial Noble Consort Shouqi resided in Palace of Tranquil Longevity together with four grand dowager consorts.
-While choosing suitable titles to be given to dowager consorts, the emperor said:There are four dowager consorts: that is Dowager Consort Tong, another is Dowager Consort He.